MuhtasimTanmoy/notebook/protocols/live streaming.md

 - HLS uses AES in cipher block chaining (CBC) mode.
 - This means each block is encrypted using the cipher text of the preceding block, but this gives us a problem: how do we encrypt the first block?
 There is no block before it!
-- To get around this problem we use what is known as an initialisation vector (IV).
-In this instance, it’s a 16-byte random value that is used to intialize the encryption process.
+- To get around this problem we use what is known as an initialization vector (IV).
+In this instance, it’s a 16-byte random value that is used to initialize the encryption process.
 It doesn’t need to be kept secret for the encryption to be secure.

 ### RTMP
-RTMP stands for real time media protocol and it’s the transport layer protocol.
-There’s one variance of the RTMP - RTMPT, that is the application level protocol, which runs over HTTP(s).
+RTMP stands for real-time media protocol and it’s the transport layer protocol.
+There’s one variance of the RTMP - RTMPT, which is the application-level protocol, which runs over HTTP(s).

 ### MPEG Dash
 Similar to HLS